|Aircraft registration number||А6-FDN|

 On March 21st NTSB (USA) experts together with the Boeing experts will join the investigation.

-The IAC Laboratory experts together with UAE and BEA (France) representatives have performed the preparation works on the extraction of the memory modules from the Flight Data Recorder (FDR) crash-protected cases, as well as the data readout.
+The IAC Laboratory experts together with UAE and BEA (France) representatives have performed the preparation activities on the extraction of the memory modules from the Flight Data Recorder (FDR) crash-protected cases, as well as the data readout.
 The preliminary analysis shows that the recorder was operational in flight, and was recording the flight data till the aircraft ground collision.
 The quality of recording is satisfactory.
 The experts started the recorded data decoding and analysis.The Cockpit Data Recorder (CVR) shows the mechanical damages.
 In course of these damages the data cable was destroyed.
 The X-ray radiographic examination of memory module and interface cable was performed.
 The interface cable recovering, as well as the module non-volatile memory state examination are continued.

 The Interstate Aviation Committee (IAC) informs that the Investigation team has completed the works at the accident site and will start the preparation for the accident aircraft fragments layout in Rostov-on-Don.